openSUSE/openSUSE-docs-revamped-temp/project/docs/power.md

 An openSUSE operating system is ready for hibernation only when:

-(Swap exists) A swap space on the disk must exist (see below for details) (Swap referenced) The swap space must referenced in `/etc/fstab`, the configuration file read on every boot and used to mount and integrate the different spaces listed on the file into a proper file structure
+(Swap exists) A swap space on the disk must exist (see below for details) (Swap referenced) The swap space must be referenced in `/etc/fstab`, the configuration file read on every boot and used to mount and integrate the different spaces listed on the file into a proper file structure
 (Resume referenced) The partition to which the user wants the hibernation to resume to must be made known to the kernel, usually as the value of a kernel parameter

 Swap space can be created while partioning the disk while installating or after installing.